nens/threedi-docs/source/a_releasenotes.rst

 ^^^^^^^^^^^^^^^^^^

 We are happy to announce our brand new user-friendly Modeller Interface.
 Based on user feedback during our user meetings in the Netherlands and Denmark and suggestions we received in our servicedesk we have implemented a lot of features like default values, selectable options, assistance with obligated fields and lots more.
 This will make it easier and faster to build models using 3Di.
-Additionally, when loading a model using the 3Di toolbox automatically a spatialite connection is stored.
+Additionally, when loading a model using the 3Di toolbox, automatically a spatialite connection is stored.
 This makes it easier to use the raster and schematisation checker.
 For a full list of adjustments, have a look at the `qgis documentation page <https://docs.3di.lizard.net/d_qgis_plugin.html#view-and-edit-3di-model-a-schematisation>`_.

 Modeller interface installer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We offer a brand new installer dedicated to model building and analyzing.
-In this installation we include our plugin, additional useful third party plugins and a custom (simplified) layout.
+We offer a brand new installer in which we have configured QGIS specifically for model building and analyzing.
+In this installation we include QGIS, our plugin, additional useful third party plugins and a custom (simplified) layout.
 As a user you have two choices:

 - use our Modeller Interface installer (for standard use of 3Di)
 - use QGIS and install our plugin (for advanced users)